krmorse/DefectArrivalKill/README.md

-# Defect Time to Resolution Trend Chart
+# Defect Arrival/Kill Chart

-This app plots the TTR (Time to Resolution) of defects closed each week broken down by priority.
+This app plots the arrival/kill rates of defects.

 ![](screenshot.png)